What Is Omnichannel Commerce? A Guide to Benefits and Trends

 What Is The Difference Between Omnichannel and Multichannel?

+There are differences between omnichannel and multichannel commerce.
 Let's break the terms down individually:

 - Single-channel commerce means you're selling your product via one sales channel only.
 This could be your brick-and-mortar store, your webshop, or an online marketplace like eBay.
 This alone can work perfectly well.
 But if you want to give your customers a richer experience with your brand, it's wise to look into additional channels where you can sell your product.